wiloon/blog/content/post/archive-0/2012-06-22-insufficient-permissions-for-device.md

   - Uncategorized

 ---
-If you&#8217;re developing on Ubuntu Linux, you need to add a rules file that contains a USB configuration for each type of device you want to use for development.
+If you're developing on Ubuntu Linux, you need to add a rules file that contains a USB configuration for each type of device you want to use for development.
 Each device manufacturer uses a different vendor ID.
 The example rules files below show how to add an entry for a single vendor ID (the HTC vendor ID).
 In order to support more devices, you will need additional lines of the same format that provide a different value for the `SYSFS{idVendor}` property.
 For other IDs, see the table of USB Vendor IDs, below.

 Log in as root and create this file: `/etc/udev/rules.d/51-android.rules`.